mhaidar70/circuit-python/README.md

 ### Wiring
 ![image](https://user-images.githubusercontent.com/112962044/196994546-1cc2e3e9-80b0-4736-b569-d185ac06a4dc.png)

+Yellow goes to a third pin on th esrvo and a pin on the board, and red goes to middle pin on the servo and 5V to the board, and brown goes to the first and GND.
 ### Reflection
 I had one problem with writing the pin for the servo.
 I didn't know that you had to put a dot and write a D for analog pins so I learned that.
 For example, I plugged the servo in pin 2, so I had to write .D2, to command it on pin 2.